 How will it work?

-On Friday 20th November, a researcher training event will offer customised resources and expertise to MP’s staffers to help them find new techniques for quickly understanding complicated evidence derived from data science.
+On Friday 20th November, a researcher training event offered customised resources and expertise to MP’s staffers to help them find new techniques for quickly understanding complicated evidence derived from data science.
 The use of algorithms and AI is developing quickly and keeping up with its capabilities, and ensuring appropriate use and control is one of the major challenges of this century.

 Evidence Week is supported by our lead partner, the Institute of Physics.